anaximeno/shazamPy/README.md

 # CHECKSUM

-Checksum is a **terminal program** made in python that check the integrity of one file by comparing the file hash to the given hash.
+Checksum is a **terminal program** made in python that checks the integrity of one file by comparing the file hash to the given hash.

 ### How does it work?
- * It convert the file to the hash chosen and compares it with the given hash
+ * It converts the file to the hash chosen and compares it with the given hash

 ### Usage:
   > checksum "*type_of_check*" "*file_path*" "*original_sum*"